riktw/Microhard_CPU/CPU_complete/readme.txt

 With just 11 instructions it is a very minimal CPU.
 But as it can operate directly on RAM it's still a complex instruction set CPU :)

+A side effect of using synchronous ram and rom is that a NOP instruction is needed after every jump, with async ram and rom this is not the case.

 Included ROMs: